willdurand/Hateoas/README.md

 The `LinkHelper` class provides a `getLinkHref($object, $rel, $absolute = false)` method that allows you to get the _href_ value of any object, for any given relation name.
-Basically, it is able to generate a URI (either absolute or relative) from any **link** relation:
+It is able to generate a URI (either absolute or relative) from any **link** relation:

 ```php
 $user = new User(123, 'William', 'Durand');